FAQs

 Can’t find what you’re after?
 Send us a question!

-Solar Connect is a town-wide solar and battery trial linking households via a Virtual Power Plant (VPP).
-Households in the VPP will share solar and battery power in ways that benefit the Alice Springs grid and form the next generation of more sustainable energy solutions.
+Solar Connect was a townwide solar and battery trial linking households via a Virtual Power Plant (VPP).
+Households in the VPP shared solar and battery power in ways that benefited the Alice Springs grid and informed the opportunities for the next generation of more sustainable energy solutions.

 What is a VPP?